whosly/muti-protocol-gateway-egine/README.md

 # Multi-Protocol Database Gateway Engine

 This is a proxy gateway engine that implements multiple database protocols.
-It uses Alibaba Druid for SQL parsing and is developed in Java 17.
+It uses SQL parsing and is developed in Java 17.

 ## Overview